-The 532 Series of stainless steel and brass flashback arrestors prevent the transmission of flame in the supply line and equipment of high purity gas systems.
-An automatic valve in the 532 Series flashback arrestor cuts off gas supply in the event of flame stabilization inside the body of the arrestor, and each arrestor incorporates a non-return valve to prevent the reverse flow of gases.
+The 532 Series flashback arrestors prevent the transmission of flame in the supply line and the equipment of high purity gas systems.
+An automatic valve in the 532 Series flashback arrestor cuts off the gas supply in the event of flame stabilization inside the body of the arrestor, and each arrestor incorporates a non-return valve to prevent the reverse flow of gases into the hoses and other equipment.
+Available in stainless steel or brass, 532 Series flashback arrestors are ideal for high volume gas flow applications in pipelines and manifolds.